An Information-Theoretic Analysis of Continuous-Time Control and Filtering Limitations by the I-MMSE Relationships: Fundamental Limitations of Filtering

-When the process input vanishes, i.e., $\Sigma_{\bar{w}}(t) = \varepsilon I \rightarrow 0$, the optimal filter \eqref{LTV_Filter} then gives the lowest achievable MS estimation error under vanishing process noise.
+where $x_t$ denotes the hidden states; the measured output $y_t$ is observable; $A(t)$, $B(t)$ and $C(t)$ are time-varying matrix functions of proper dimensions; $w_t$ is the lumped process noise that satisfies $dw_t = \Sigma^{1/2}_{\bar{w}}(t)d\bar{w}_t$; the independent standard Brownian motions $\bar{w}_t$ and $v_t$ are respectively the process and measurement noise with covariance functions $\Sigma_{\bar{w}}(t)$ and $\Sigma_v(t)$, and the definitions of noise-free output $z_t$, estimate $\hat{z}_t$, and estimation error $\tilde{z}_t$ can be implied from \eqref{Filter_LTI_Plant}.
+The optimal MS estimates $\hat{x}_t = \mathbb{E}[x_t|y_0^t]$ and $\hat{z}_t = C \hat{x}_t$ can be calculated from \eqref{LTV_Filtering} by resorting to the following Kalman-Bucy filter \citep{Liptser_2001, Ni_SCL_2016}: where $P(t) = \mathbb{E}[(x_t - \hat{x}_t)(x_t - \hat{x}_t)^\top] = \mathbb{E}[\tilde{x}_t \tilde{x}_t^\top] $ denotes the estimation error covariance.
+When the LTV system \eqref{LTV_Filtering} is either i) exponentially stable or ii) both uniformly completely stabilizable and uniformly completely reconstructible, for any initial condition $P(t_0) \geq 0$, the covariance function $P(\tau)$ converges to $P_t = \lim_{\tau \rightarrow \infty} P_\tau$, which can be solved from the following RDE \citep{Sivan_1972}: When the process input vanishes, i.e., $\Sigma_{\bar{w}}(t) = \varepsilon I \rightarrow 0$, the optimal filter \eqref{LTV_Filter} then gives the lowest achievable MS estimation error under vanishing process noise.
 Since $w_0^t$ and $v_0^t$ in \eqref{LTV_Filtering} are uncorrelated and zero-mean white Gaussian, the MS estimation error attained by \eqref{LTV_Filter} is the optimal and minimum solution for all feasible filters \citep{Simon_2006}.
-To reveal more details about this estimation error, we decompose the original LTV system \eqref{LTV_Filtering} into an UES part with states $x_s(t)$ and an UEA part with states $x_u(t)$ as \eqref{lem220_eq1} in \hyperref[lem39]{Lemma~3.9}.
+To reveal more details about this estimation error, we decompose the original LTV system \eqref{LTV_Filtering} into an UES part with states $x_s(t)$ and an UEA part with states $x_u(t)$ as \eqref{lem220_eq1} in \hyperref[lem39]{Lemma 3.9}.
 The lowest achievable MS estimation error of the transformed system satisfies the following lemma.

-\begin{lem} When the LTV filtering system \eqref{LTV_Filtering} under vanishing process noise is uniformly completely stabilizable and detectable, the estimation error covariance achieved by applying the optimal filter \eqref{LTV_Filter} to the modal-decomposed system of \eqref{LTV_Filtering} satisfies
+\begin{lem} When the LTV filtering system \eqref{LTV_Filtering} under vanishing process noise is uniformly completely stabilizable and detectable, the estimation error covariance, achieved by applying the optimal filter \eqref{LTV_Filter} to the modal-decomposed system of \eqref{LTV_Filtering}, satisfies

 where $\tilde{x}_s(\tau) = x_s(\tau) - \hat{x}_s(\tau)$ and $\tilde{x}_u(\tau) = x_u(\tau) - \hat{x}_u(\tau)$ are the estimation errors, and the lowest achievable MS estimation error under vanishing noise is